hyperrhiz/jekyll-journal/README.md

 ## Idiosyncracies

-- This thing is the result of my brain negotiating with the strangeness of Jekyll and Liquid.
+- This is the result of my brain negotiating with the strangeness of Jekyll and Liquid.
 You might ask "why didn't you do it this much more efficient way?"
 Keep asking, good buddy.
 - J-j assumes you have media files you want to serve that are not best stored in git repositories.
 It includes a link to a "media server" that you can specify in order to include files directly.
 You could use storage on your own server; Amazon s3 is a good alternative.

 ## Installing